yogeshwar-2004y/d2RO_trail/PLAN_DOCUMENT_ASSIGNMENT_NOTIFICATIONS.md

   - Details about which LRU and project they've been assigned to
   - Who assigned them (QA Head name)

+#### 3. When a Reviewer Adds a Comment (POST `/api/comments`)
+- The reviewer adds a comment to a plan document
+- The system logs the activity
+- **All designers** in the project receive a notification with:
+  - Activity: "New Comment on Plan Document"
+  - Notification type: `plan_document_comment`
+  - Details about which document, LRU, and project received the comment
+  - Which reviewer added the comment
+  - A request to review and address the feedback

 ### Notification Content
 The notification includes:
 - **Project**: The project name